Jessica Simpson

-Jessica Ann Simpson Johnson (born July 10, 1980) is an American singer, actress, entrepreneur and philanthropist.
+Jessica Ann Johnson (née Simpson; born July 10, 1980) is an American singer, actress, and fashion designer.
 After performing in church choirs as a child, Simpson signed with Columbia Records in 1997, aged seventeen.
-Her debut studio album, Sweet Kisses (1999), sold two million copies in the United States and saw the commercial success of the single "I Wanna Love You Forever".
-Simpson adopted a more mature image for her second studio album, Irresistible (2001), and its title track became her second top 20 entry on the Billboard Hot 100, while the album was certified gold by the Recording Industry Association of America (RIAA).
-In This Skin (2003), Simpson's third studio album, sold three million copies in the United States.
+Her debut studio album, Sweet Kisses (1999), sold two million copies in the United States and was led by the Billboard Hot 100-top three single "I Wanna Love You Forever".
+Simpson adopted a more mature image for her second studio album, Irresistible (2001), and its title track peaked within the top 20 of the chart.
+The album received gold certification by the Recording Industry Association of America (RIAA).
+Simpson's third studio album, In This Skin (2003), sold three million copies in the United States.

-During her earlier career, Simpson became known for her relationship with and later marriage to Nick Lachey, with whom she also appeared on the MTV reality television series Newlyweds: Nick and Jessica between 2003 and 2005.
+During her earlier career, Simpson became known for her relationship with and later marriage to Nick Lachey, with whom she also appeared on the MTV reality television series Newlyweds: Nick and Jessica (2003–2005).
 Following the release of her first Christmas album ReJoyce: The Christmas Album (2004), which was certified gold, Simpson made her film debut as Daisy Duke in The Dukes of Hazzard (2005).
 She also recorded a cover of "These Boots Are Made for Walkin'" for the film's soundtrack.
-In 2006, she released her fifth studio album A Public Affair and appeared in the romantic comedy film Employee of the Month.
-With the release of her sixth studio album Do You Know (2008), Simpson moved into the country music genre.
+In 2006, she released her fifth studio album, A Public Affair and appeared in the romantic comedy film Employee of the Month.
+With the release of her sixth studio album Do You Know (2008), she moved into the country music genre.
+A second Christmas album titled Happy Christmas followed in 2010.
+Simpson has sold over 30 million albums worldwide.

-Aside from her musical pursuits, Simpson launched The Jessica Simpson Collection in 2005, a fashion focused line with 34 product categories.
-To date, the brand has earned over $1 billion in revenue and is the most successful celebrity licensing brand in history.
-She also starred on the reality television series The Price of Beauty in 2010, judged clothing designs on two seasons of Fashion Star between 2012 and 2013.
-Simpson is married to Eric Johnson, with whom she has three children.
+Aside from her musical pursuits, Simpson launched The Jessica Simpson Collection in 2005, a fashion-focused line with 34 product categories which has earned over US$1 billion in revenue.
+She also starred in the reality television series The Price of Beauty in 2010 and judged clothing designs on two seasons of Fashion Star from 2012 to 2013.